X

 tocioau

-Capture and detection of circulating tumor cells in whole blood
+Capture, detection, molecular profiling, and classification of circulating tumor cells in whole blood

 Metastasis is the main cause of death in cancer patients, accounting for 90% of the mortality.
 Metastasis is associated with the occurrence of malignant cells of epithelia origin in the blood which is called circulating tumor cells (CTCs).
 CTCs are a hallmark of invasive behavior of cancer, responsible for the development of metastasis.
 Their detection can provide a powerful tool in the clinic for diagnosis of metastasis at early stage, prognosis of cancer patients, assessment of tumor stage, monitoring of therapeutic response and ultimately helping optimization of treatment regimens.
 In addition, CTCs have been found in blood during early stages of tumorigenesis.
 Therefore, CTC assessment can be also used as a tool for early cancer detection.
 CTC detection, however, is difficult because of two major challenges: (1) CTCs are rare events, approximately one to few CTCs mixed with about 10 million leukocytes and 5 billion erythrocytes in 1 ml of blood of metastatic patients and (2) CTCs are a heterogeneous population due to tumor heterogeneity and potential changes of molecular characteristics during the epithelial to mesenchymal transition.
 We are developing new technology platforms to overcome these challenges based on dual functional magnetic-optical iron oxide-gold core-shell nanoparticles and microfluidic devices.
 Tumor cells in the blood can be captured and isolated from the blood cells through highly efficient immunomagnetic separation and subsequently detected with highly sensitive and specific surface enhanced Raman scattering spectroscopy, without the need of complicated sample processes and signal algorism.
 Simultaenous detection of different protein markers and cancer cells of different origins are achieved with multicolor magnetic-plasmonc iron oxide-gold core-shell NPs (IO-Au NPs) and signal deconvolution.